maxraustin/maxraustin.github.io/contact.md

 If you would like to get in contact with me, please fill out and submit the form below, and I'll get to it as soon as I can.

+NOTE: After clicking send you will be taken to Formspree's site to solve a quick captcha for verification.

 <form id="formaction" method="POST">
 	<label for="emailID">Email: </label><br>
 	<input type="email" name="_replyto" id="emailID"><br>